Deekshith8484/-AI-CivilEstimator/README.md

 Answer “How much would this cost?” in real time

 ⚙️ 4.
 Cross-Team Standardization
-Junior engineers and non-technical staff can:
+Junior engineers and non-technical staffcan:

 Search for SOR items accurately